wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 prompts.
 We also covered the importance of testing and monitoring your prompts so you can ensure that your application will still work in 6 months time.

-In the next chapter, we'll extend the capabilities of the LLM with functions and use prompts to interact with them.
+In the next chapter, we'll look at testing and monitoring prompts in your LLM-based application.

 [CONTEXT_WINDOW_PAPER]: https://arxiv.org/abs/2307.03172
 [LLM_ALIGNMENT]: https://medium.com/@madalina.lupu.d/align-llms-with-reinforcement-learning-from-human-feedback-595d61f160d5